 Don’t make any assumptions especially when you are Outsourcing because the knowledge you have acquired over the years or take for granted as common knowledge is not that common.
 A person sitting in another part of the world may not be familiar with the terminology or might use the same terminology in a very different context.
 These assumptions can create confusion and result in challenges down the road.

 If your internal processes or procedures that you want to Outsource are not documented and the knowledge is resident with few key people in the organization then this is the perfect time to document these steps, processes and procedures.
 This documentation or knowledge base can be shared with your employees or customers if it answers their commonly asked questions.

-Outsourcing is a perfect opportunity to review and refine your existing processes and procedures.
+An Outsourcing project is a perfect opportunity to review and refine your existing processes and procedures.
 Tasks that seemed critical and added value initially might be obsolete and not required now.
 Its also possible that your product has new features and the existing features are not serving the same purpose so it’s a good idea to look at your processes and procedures and see if they can be simplified.

 Create a project plan with various roles and responsibilities clearly defined share it with the Service Provider.
 A clearly defined time line will ensure that the project is launched on time and the off-shore team is ready on the agreed upon Go-Live date.
 When creating this project plan be aware of the public holidays and time difference in the country where you are Outsourcing as you don’t want the team to come to work on Public holidays during the training phase.

 This person will be responsible for communicating with the Outsourcing Provider/Partner and ensuring that information and knowledge shared or any escalations or request are handled in a consistent manner.